-It is pertinent to make at this juncture that in the physical environment, evidence recorded or stored by availing the electronic gadgets were given by the secondary evidentiary status.
-For instances: voice recorded with the help of a tape recorded.
-The emergency of information and communication technology witnessed the sea change by elevating status of evidence recorded, generated or stored electronically from the secondary to primary evidence status.
-As regard presumption of e-agreements section 85A has been inserted to the Indian Evidence Act, 1872 which read as "the court shall presumes that every electronic record purporting to be an agreement containing the digital signature of the parties was so concluded by affixing the digital signature of the parties."
+It is pertinent to make at this juncture that in the physical environment,were given by the secondary evidentiary status.
+For instances:recorded.
+The emergency of information and communication technology witnessed the sea change by elevating status of evidence status.
+As regard presumption of e-agreements section 85A has been inserted to the Indian Evidence Act, 1872 which read as a)All statements which the court permits or requires to be made before it by witness, in relation to matters of fact under enquiry; such statement are called oral evidence;